 Jack sends me a care package of all the class notes he’s taken since I’d left Harvard, plus sample test questions to prepare me for finals.
 I know he hates how I dismiss anything the professors profess.
-I’m tempted to blow off any preparation for tests, but it sn’t fair that I blow up his dreams of rooming in college for four years.
+I’m tempted to blow off any preparation for tests, but it isn’t fair that I blow up his dreams of rooming in college for four years.
 It isn’t fair to saddle him with Minehan as his new best friend for life.
 I know David has greater plans.
 I tell Landis I need to study during work hours.
 I still answer the phone, take his lunch orders, and keep Miller at bay.

-I quickly organized the notes around the sample questions.
+I quickly organize the notes around the sample questions.
 It’s the liberal 70’s and Harvard allows ‘open-book’ testing.
 I use all the notes Jack prepared.
 I just need to answer in my own way, so it doesn’t seem like Jack is taking the test for me.
 The only exception is Religion, as Professor Rhinehart claims the Bible isn’t an open book.
 I decide that Teen Jesus should flunk Religion at Harvard on principle.
 I’ll have to do a good job on the Business School case study to make up for the flunked course.

 Once I organize the notes, I set them aside and start on the case study.
 I have no clue where to start.
-It was not enough to discuss the challenges, failures and successes we encounter in producing a Hollywood movie.
+It’s not enough to discuss the challenges, failures and successes we encounter in producing a Hollywood movie.
 My role in corralling the head writer’s interference with the director’s ability to supervise the script is my prime focus.
 A more inclusive report will describe how the director manages the challenges presented by the studio executives, their legal department, the budget restriction imposed upon the hiring of cast and crew, plus the need to support and control the creative talent.
 External factors would be the politics between the Harvard and National Lampoon, as well as the pending acquisition of the National Lampoon by a large multi-media corporation.
 I set aside these external factors until I’m back in Cambridge.
-I don’t want anyone in Hollywood to know I have ulterior motives beyond my role as Landis’s Production Assistant.
-I need to concentrate on Landis’s role while I can pick his brain at the office.
+I don’t want anyone in Hollywood to know I have ulterior motives beyond my role as Landis’s P A. I need to concentrate on Landis’s role while I can pick his brain at the office.

 I begin by writing up the turmoil of dealing with Chris Miller.
-I know Landis will see what I’m doing and want to put his spin on our under-mining of his head writer.
+I know Landis will see what I’m doing and want to put his own spin on our undermining his head writer.
 I type up a short synopsis of Miller’s obnoxious behavior leading up to his breaking down Landis’ office door.
 Sure enough, John is soon reading over my shoulder, making corrections and suggestions.
 This soon leads to a joint analysis of his overall management style.
 I explain that a case study needs teaching moments for business school students to generalize specific strategies into a comprehensive management style.
 Landis loves the complexity, which he instantly gets.
 He also loves that his high school knowledge and common sense will be taught to grad students.
 He’s smug that two high school grads will be teaching MBA candidates.
 We are so subversive.
 I chalk it up to our belief that we’re so smart because we don’t know anything.
 By glorifying our exploits, I get into Landis’ head.
 I can tone down the gloating and be more analytical when I prepare the final draft.
 I call Jay in Miami for advice.
 At least, he has a doctorate in jurist prudence.
 He relates what he had been taught about business school studies: ‘it is a concise comprehensive introduction to concepts and processes required for analyzing/interpreting business challenges and goals.’
 I have a handle on the actual processes, but concepts are beyond me.
 I decide to find actual B School students in Cambridge who can tell me what concepts I need to explain in my case study.
 Charm and my newly acquired Hollywood sluttiness will find willing grad students to make my case study accurate and current.
-Jay tells me that there were few entertainment industry case studies.
+Jay tells me that there are very few entertainment industry case studies.
 How music, movies, books etc. are created is beyond text-book analysis.
 Maybe I’ll get my doctorate and never have to attend classes again.
 I doubt that Professor Feldstein can be easily bamboozled.
 I just need to get credit to make up for my failing grade in religion.
 My self-righteousness knows no end after a night of preaching at St Viktor’s.